KarbonDallas/hotline/README.md

 ## Configuration

 We have provided a `.env.example` file that contains all of the parameters you need to specify for operation.
+To get started just rename the file to `.env` and make the necessary edits.
 Here's a brief explanation:
 | Variable | Type | Description |
 |----------------------|-----------|------------------------------------------------------------------|
 | `ACCOUNT_SID` | string | Required for Twilio |